The Princeton Review Career Quiz vs. MyPassionAI: An Honest 2026 Comparison by the Founder of One of Them

 - Priority type (x-axis): Income-Focused, Lifestyle Seeker, Stability First, Experimenter

-What you actually leave with.
-On the free tier: your archetype, the teaser copy for your 4x4 cell, and a preview of the career matches.
-On the €1.99 report: a durable, downloadable, account-saved document with career matches, salary bands, transition timelines, transferable skills, and the 7-day plan.
-On the €27.99 tier: everything plus ongoing coaching workflows and updates.
+What you leave with.
+On the free quiz: your archetype, the teaser copy for your 5x4 cell, and a preview of the career matches.
+On the full report: the detailed matches, fit scores, and supporting context per match.

 Quiz structure, side by side